English Danish

 Feedback during the teaching period

-Feedback will be given by the teacher on an ongoing basis during the semester, as well as following the mandatory assignments 1 and 2.
+Feedback will be given by the teacher on an ongoing basis during the semester, as well as on mandatory assignment 1.

 A forum will be organized for individualized, specialized peer feedback.